sambetts/SPOAzBlob/README.md

     * Ensure that under “authentication” we have added “single page application” with the redirect URL of our base website (https://contosofiles.azurewebsites.net for example, of if we’re debugging locally, it’ll be https://localhost:44433/)
 2. Create a secret for registration.
 Note down value.
 3. Create an API scope so we can call from the React app to the ASP.Net Web API with a JWT bearer token.
    * On "Expose an API" set your Application ID URI.
-The
+The default of "api://" + app ID is fine.
+   * Create a new scope.
+Name: "access", for admins and users.
+   * Copy the scope Uri: it shoulc be something like "api://" + app ID + "/acesss".
+This value goes into the "authConfig.js" file (see below).
 4. Grant Graph application permissions: User.Read.All, Sites.Selected to the Azure AD application.
 Make sure you get the admin approval.

 These settings you’ll need for the configuration of the solution later.